-13.15 Fuel Flow Metering compartment
+13.15 Fuel Flow Metering installation volume

-13.15.1 They must be fitted in the survival cell in a receptacle with minimum dimensions 130 mm (width) x 180 mm (length) x 110 mm (depth).
+13.15.1 A volume with minimum dimensions 130 mm (width) x 180 mm (length) x 110 mm (depth) must be provided for installation of the Fuel Flow Meters in a position that is not at risk in case of crash.

 Any chamfer or radius above 5mm which would reduce these dimensions is not permitted.
-They must be fitted on opposite side compared to fuel tank filler.